KoleHicok/sphinx-template/source/report/index.rst

 preventing a refresh and the aforementioned screen flicker.

 The searching and changing all happens behind the scenes.
-This is because the process only needs a ``render()`` call and parameters containing the component to render.
+This is because the process only needs a ``ReactDOM.render()`` call and parameters containing the component to render.
 React.js takes it from there.
 This simplification makes life easier for a JavaScript programmer.
 Instead of learning about DOM calls and modifications, they can simply use JSX's HTML-like syntax.

-Having a program find and make changes may seem less efficient than manual changes, but React.js is still quite efficient.
+Having a program find and make changes may seem less efficient than manual edits, but React.js is still quite efficient.
 This is primarily thanks to the virtual DOM system.
 Since only the needed changes are applied to the DOM, the whole process is quite fast.
-Finding the differences in the virtual DOM is fast too as the virtual DOM is stored in RAM for faster access.
-Each of these factors is why React.js is a highly efficient and easy to use language thanks to the virtual DOM.
+Each of these factors is why React.js is an efficient and easy to use language or creating a positive user experience.
+This is largely in part thanks to the virtual DOM.

 Creating Components
 -------------------

-So what are these components?
+So what are components?
 They are what allow for the modular and abstracted UIs React.js can create.
 Components are similar to a class that **encapsulates** an element you want to create.
 Encapsulation is the process of creating a generalized version of an object that can be modified to satisfy different requirements.
-By encapsulating the more complex creation of your elements, you can easily create many similar elements for different needs.
+By encapsulating the more generalized portions of your elements, you can easily create many similar elements for different needs.

 Encapsulation is an important part of programming in React.js.
-This encapsulation is a large part of what makes UIs easier to create expand upon in the framework.
+This encapsulation is largely what makes UIs easier to create expand upon in the framework.
 The components created are the blueprint for elements that will be used in the future.
-A component can be written as a function or a class that extends the ``React.Component`` class.([#f6]_) This flexibility in notation allows for those with different tastes and styles to still use React.js comfortably.
-The following examples would represent a paragraph tag using the specified font and child text:
+A component can be written as a class that extends the ``React.Component`` class. ([#f6]_) This flexibility in notation allows for those with different tastes and styles to still use React.js comfortably.
+The following examples would represent a paragraph tag using the specified font and child html:

 .. code-block:: JavaScript
     :linenos: